 A bit of science and a lot of common sense

-When I first began to seriously investigate nutrition for dogs and cats back in the early 1990’s, I noticed the subject had been given little consideration in scientific or veterinary literature prior to the development of commercial pet foods some 50 years ago.
+When we first began to seriously investigate nutrition for dogs and cats back in the early 1990’s, we noticed the subject had been given little consideration in scientific or veterinary literature prior to the development of commercial pet foods some 50 years ago.
 Since then, it has become “big business” and there is a wealth of biased information available.
 How did people feed dogs before tinned and dry food became available?
 What nutritional problems did they encounter?
 Who advised them on how to feed their dogs?

 The answers are all quite simple.
 Dogs were fed fresh meat, bones, and left over table scraps.
 The nutritional problems were very few and simple to correct.
 Eg. Calcium deficiency, Rickets and Hypervitaminosis A. It was during the post‐war era of the 1950’s and 60’s, that processed foods began to gain popularity.
 Processed tinned and dehydrated foods for dogs began to fill the pantries of modern households and ride on the success of the convenience era.
 It took nearly thirty years for the medical profession to realise that this type of nutrition was detrimental to human health and begin to emphasise the importance of fresh food, fruit and vegetables as part of a balanced diet.
 Unfortunately (for dogs), the bulk of the veterinary profession is still yet to come to terms with these same health issues and begin recommending fresh food (raw) diets for dogs.